palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 There is plenty of tracking going on all around refoorest, with data being collected by Cloudflare, Google, Facebook and others.
 This should normally be explained in the privacy policy.
 Well, not in this one.

-Granted, there is *less* tracking around the Impact Hero SDK, still a far shot away from the “not retain any information or data” promise however.
+Granted, there is *less* tracking around the Impact Bro SDK, still a far shot away from the “not retain any information or data” promise however.
 The “eco-friendly mode” explainer loads Google Tag Manager.
 The affiliate networks that extensions trigger automatically collect data, likely creating profiles of your browsing.
 And finally: why is each request going through a Colibri Hero website before redirecting to the affiliate network if no data is being collected there?

 ## Happy users